 Under the Samagra Shiksha programme, all committed recurring liabilities including salary of teachers, recurring costs of KGBVs, girls' hostels, entitlements under RTE Act, 2009 of text books, uniforms and reimbursement under Section 12(1)(c), Programme Management, Monitoring Evaluation and Research are allocated to states proportionately up to a maximum of 60% of the total budget.
 Budget for non-recurring expenditures are distributed among states on the basis of data of enrolment and Aadhaar coverage of students submitted in Student Database Management Information System up to a maximum of 20% of the total budget.
-The remaining 20% of the total budget is focused on interventions related to improvement in quality of education, allocated on two criteria, i.e. (a) committed quality interventions like teacher training, school grants, student assessments, leadership training, ICT, vocational education etc. and (b) flexible funds for innovative quality interventions such as rural transport policy, separate cadre for Head Masters, restructuring of Teacher Education Institutions etc. After allocations for states are worked out on the above formula, states are given the flexibility to prioritise components.
+The remaining 20% of the total budget is focused on interventions related to improvement in quality of education, allocated on two criteria, i.e. (a) committed quality interventions like teacher training, school grants, student assessments, leadership training, ICT, vocational education etc. and (b) flexible funds for innovative quality interventions which in-turn are decided on the basis of performance and advocated policy interventions such as rural transport policy, separate cadre for Head Masters, restructuring of Teacher Education Institutions etc. After allocations for states are worked out on the above formula, states are given the flexibility to prioritise components.